difo/mic-frontend/README.md

 ============
 Refer to the "templates/Azure meta-files" folder to find specific templates for the deployment of MiC using Windows Azure.
 You just need to provide some information as specified in the templates.
 In particular:

-1. configuration.xml: SQL service and Memcached service need to be configured;
+-configuration.xml: SQL service and Memcached service need to be configured;

 	- go on the Management Portal;
 	- on the left scroll panel click on "SQL DATABASE";
 	- find your listed SQL database and click on it;
 	- click on "View SQL Database connection strings for ADO .Net, ODBC, PHP, and JDBC";
 	- copy and pasta the JDBC conncection string in the configuration.xml where specified in the template;
 	- specify the address to the memcache server you have created.
 In order to do this you just need to complete the schema "localhost_<WorkerRoleName>" as specified in the template;

-2. persistence.xml: just provide the credentials for the storage account as specified in the templates
+- persistence.xml: just provide the credentials for the storage account as specified in the templates

 	- go on the Management Portal;
 	- on the left scroll panel click on "STORAGE";
 	- find your listed Storage Account and click on it;
 	- at the bottom of the page click on "MANAGE ACCESS KEY";
 	- copy and paste the STORAGE ACCOUNT NAME and the PRIMARY ACCESS KEY in the persistence.xml where specified in the template;